dangmoody/HLML/README.md

 * Non-uniform matrix types.
 * Boolean vectors/matrices to aid equality checking of vector types.

-Currently HLML is written to produce optimised assembly for clang.
+Currently HLML is written to produce optimised assembly for Clang.
 If you use another compiler then YMMV.

 HLML does not override any maths functions that are a part of C99.